 What did you learn in school today?
 Traditionally, most students, and even most educational institutions, have answered this question by referencing the traditional rituals and accouterments of school—classes, essays, tests, grades, and textbooks.
 Most schools looking at their own internal goals and processes to prove that they and their students have been hard at work.
-While the “work” of school; assignments and siloed subjects are important and certainly reflect the way learning has always been organized, at CSS this year we have been asking our students a series of slightly different questions.
+While the “work” of school; assignments and siloed subjects are important and certainly reflect the way learning has always been organized, at CSS we ask our students a series of slightly different questions.

 - Which pieces of your intellectual work are you the most proud?